2007-2017 Lincoln Navigator

-It's relatively easy to retain the steering wheel audio controls when you install a new stereo in your Navigator.
-When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.
+In most cases, it's reasonably easy to retain your Lincoln's steering wheel audio controls when you install a new stereo.
+When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with a compatible aftermarket receiver.

 A close-up look at one of the rear pillar tweeters (Crutchfield Research Photo)